Schedule Today:

 On the other end of the spectrum, closed adoption offers a higher level of privacy and limited contact between birth parents and adoptive families.
 This type of adoption was more common in the past but is still an option for those who prefer a more discreet arrangement.

 In a closed adoption, identifying information about the birth parents is typically withheld from the adoptive family, and vice versa.
-This means that there is little to no direct contact between the two parties involved.
+This means that there is little to no direct contact between the parties involved.
 While this may seem restrictive, closed adoption can provide a sense of closure and allow both birth parents and adoptive families to move forward with their lives independently.

 However, it is important to note that closed adoption does not mean complete secrecy.
 In most cases, non-identifying information, such as medical history and background information, is still shared to ensure the child's well-being.
 Additionally, in some instances, closed adoptions can be opened later in the child's life if all parties involved agree to it.